 Early registration discounts are now in effect.

-The Grand America Hotel was a hive of activity in February of 2014, as over 600 executives came together for the annual Summit.
+The Grand America Hotel was a hub of activity in February of 2014, as over 600 executives came together for the annual Summit.
 This video walk-through includes the industry perspectives of several leaders in attendance.
 Find out why Payments Summit is the place to learn about “Payments at a Higher Level.”

 The US is the world’s largest payments ecosystem, and the migration to EMV— the global transaction security standard— has now begun in earnest.
 Yet, for many banks, credit unions, issuers and merchants there’s still a frustrating lack of clarity.
 They know EMV chip cards and mobile NFC payments are coming but the exact way they will be implemented and timing is unclear, and the cost of conversion is daunting for many.